simphony/docs/docs/source/wrapper_development.md

 It will tag the OSP core image and call the Dockerfile in the root of the wrapper accordingly.

-In terms of implementation, a wrapper developer needs to take care of the `Dockerfile`, taking care to leave the first two lines as they are in the [wrapper development repo](https://gitlab.cc-asp.fraunhofer.de/simphony/wrappers/wrapper-development/blob/master/Dockerfile).
+In terms of implementation, a wrapper developer needs to take care of the `Dockerfile`, making sure to leave the first two lines as they are in the [wrapper development repo](https://gitlab.cc-asp.fraunhofer.de/simphony/wrappers/wrapper-development/blob/master/Dockerfile).
 `docker_install.sh` will only have to be modified with the proper tag for the wrapper image.

 ## Continuous Integration